Laramie station (CTA Douglas branch)

-Laramie is a former station on the Chicago Transit Authority's "L" system on the Douglas Branch while it was a branch of the Blue Line.
+Laramie is a former station on the Chicago Transit Authority's "L" system on the Douglas Branch while it was a branch of the West-Northwest Line.
 The station closed on February 9, 1992, because of service cuts that resulted from budget problems.
-It was temporarily put back into service on February 25, 2002, for the Douglas Rehabilitation Project while the terminal at 54th/Cermak was being rebuilt.
-It was again closed before the new station at 54th/Cermak opened on August 16, 2003.
+The station was temporarily put back into service on February 25, 2002, for the Douglas Rehabilitation Project while the terminal at 54th/Cermak station was being rebuilt and relocated from the west side of 54th Avenue to the east side.
+The station was closed again on August 16, 2003, before the new station at 54th/Cermak opened two days later on August 18, 2003.
 However, the station was never demolished because it was considered historic.
+Today, Laramie Avenue is serviced by the Pink Line at 54th/Cermak station.